Traveling to Munich with Kids: 12 Top Things to Do

 Address: Schloss Nymphenburg 1, Munich

-3 Meet the Monkeys at Hellabrunn Zoo
+3. Meet the Animals at Hellabrunn Zoo

 Tierpark Hellabrunn is one of Europe's finest zoos, begun more than 100 years ago, and was the first zoo in the world to show animals grouped by their place of origin.
 The 89 acres of land it covers gives the zoo space to replicate as closely as possible the native habitats, where its more than 1,900 animals roam in large open spaces.

 Address: Tierparkstraße 30, Munich

-4 Get Hands-On at the Deutsches Museum
+4. Get Hands-On at the Deutsches Museum

 Germany's most popular museum is brilliantly designed to appeal to all ages and interests as it delves into everything from Arctic explorers to zeppelins.
 Hundreds of the exhibits in this sprawling facility on an island in the Isar River are designed for younger children, with plenty more for adults and teens.

 Address: Museumsinsel 1, Munich

-5 See the Crown Jewels at the Residenz Treasury
+5. See the Crown Jewels at the Residenz Treasury

 The city palace of the Bavarian kings is one of the most beautiful palaces in all Europe and quite different from the lighter and airier country palace of Nymphenburg.
 Here is royal grandeur at its height, a huge complex spreading around seven courtyards.
 One entire section was built in 1579 to house the Antiquarium, which is now part of the Residenz Museum.

 Don't miss the Cuvilliés-Theater, which is like stepping inside a royal jewel box.
 Originally built in the mid-1700s, the beautiful opera house was destroyed in World War II.
 But defying Hitler's orders that nothing could be removed for protection from bombing (he believed Germany to be so powerful that bombers could never reach it), an official had its magnificent carved figures and paneling safely hidden.
 It has been returned to its place in the restored theater, which is one of the finest examples of Bavarian Rococo ornament.